Maxwell, California

-Maxwell (formerly, Occident) is a census-designated place and farm community in Colusa County, California.
+Maxwell (formerly, Occident) is a census-designated place and farm community in Colusa County, California, United States.
 It lies at an elevation of 95 ft.
 Located off Interstate 5, it is home to Maxwell High School.
 The main crop grown is rice, though a variety of others such as grapes, almonds, olives, squash, and sunflowers are grown as well.
 Its ZIP code is 95955 and its area code is 530.
 Maxwell's population was 1,067 at the 2020 census.

 History

 The community bears the name of its founder.
 Swifts Stone Corral is listed as a California Historical Landmark No. 238.
 The original owner and builder of this stone corral was Granville P. Swift, a native of Kentucky.
 In 1847 Swift began ranching in Stone Creek Valley in Colusa County.
 In 1850 he and his partner Frank Sears needed a corral and, as there was no timber in the surrounding country, they built one from the flat stones that were scattered over the area.